SalvatoreDiBartolo/Exercises-by-ConTe.it/exercise2/README.md

 ## Java exercise

-- Reverse string in Java
+- How to reverse string in Java
-- How to check is a string is palindrome
+- How to check if a string is palindrome
 - What is printed by the class "StringExample.java" execution?